pandas-dev/pandas/doc/source/development/roadmap.rst

 ----------------

 Currently, pandas stores text data in an ``object`` -dtype NumPy array.
-Each array stores Python strings.
-While pragmatic, since we rely on NumPy for storage and Python for string operations, this is memory inefficient and slow.
-We'd like to provide a native string type for pandas.

-The most obvious alternative is Apache Arrow.
-Currently, Arrow provides storage for string data.
-We can work with the Arrow developers to implement the operations needed for pandas users (for example, ``Series.str.upper``).
-These operations could be implemented in Numba ( as prototyped in `Fletcher <https://github.com/xhochy/fletcher>`__) or in the Apache Arrow C++ library.
+The current implementation has two primary drawbacks: First, ``object`` -dtype is not specific to strings: any Python object can be stored in an ``object`` -dtype array, not just strings.
+Second: this is not efficient.
+The NumPy memory model isn't especially well-suited to variable width text data.

+To solve the first issue, we propose a new extension type for string data.
+This will initially be opt-in, with users explicitly requesting ``dtype="string"``.
+The array backing this string dtype may initially be the current implementation: an ``object`` -dtype NumPy array of Python strings.

+To solve the second issue (performance), we'll explore alternative in-memory array libraries (for example, Apache Arrow).
+As part of the work, we may need to implement certain operations expected by pandas users (for example the algorithm used in, ``Series.str.upper``).
+That work may be done outside of pandas.

 Apache Arrow interoperability
 -----------------------------